Florida Legal Funding

 Stay afloat with cash through pre-settlement legal funding.

-Pre-settlement funding, commonly known as a lawsuit loan, helps victims and their families who are awaiting fair compensation.
-And High Rise Financial offers legal funds in Florida to lawsuit plaintiffs while they wait to earn their settlement or court award.
+Legal funding, commonly known as a lawsuit loan, helps victims and their families await fair compensation.
+High Rise Financial offers pre-settlement funds to lawsuit plaintiffs while they wait to earn their settlement or court award.
 Contact our loan specialists to apply for your legal funding in Florida today.
 We can help you discover the benefits of legal funding so you are not stuck paying for representation out of your own pocket after suffering an injury.

 Requirements for Legal Funding in Florida

 The qualifications for applying for legal funding can vary depending on where you are in the United States.
-For example, there are limits on how much you can receive in some states, while other states do not allow legal funding.
+For example, there are limits on how much you can receive in some states, while others do not allow legal funding.

 In Florida, however, there are no laws in place that ban or even strictly regulate these financing instruments.
 Since Florida allows pre-settlement funding, it’s easy to qualify and apply for lawsuit funding.
 To be eligible for lawsuit loan funding in Florida, you only need to meet the following requirements: